elegant-scipy/elegant-scipy/markdown/ch1.markdown

     The input data is log-transformed.
 The rows are averaged and each column quantile is replaced with the quantile of the average column.
+    The data is then transformed back to counts.

     Parameters
     ----------